capnramses/antons_opengl_tutorials_book/README.md

 ### Windows with GCC ###

-* Install the GNU Compiler Collection - usually by installing MinGW (32-bit or the 64-bit alternative).
+* Install the GNU Compiler Collection - usually by installing MinGW.
 I suggest the minimal MinGW GCC distro at [https://nuwen.net/mingw.html](https://nuwen.net/mingw.html).
 * Open a console and `cd` to the demo of choice.
 * `make -f Makefile.win32` (MinGW may have renamed `make.exe` to `mingw-make32.exe` or similar).
 * Copy the .dll files from the main folder to the demo folder